control-toolbox/spin/docs/src/bisaturation.md

 ```

 Conclusion: The solution is considered local, as the final time exceeds the one found using the Bocop software as mentioned in [^1].
 Let us now solve this problem differently.
-One potential initial guess could be obtained by solving a monosaturation problem where the control field intensity is the same for both spins, i.e., $ϵ = 0$, and then using homotopy to transition to $ϵ = 0.1$.
+One potential initial guess could be obtained by solving a monosaturation problem where the control field intensity is the same for both spins, *i.e.*, $ϵ = 0$, and then using homotopy to transition to $ϵ = 0.1$.
 We start by solving the problem for a single spin and then extend this approach to two identical spins before applying homotopy.

 ## Homotopy on ϵ